 In the second year of the IMaLiS programme, students specialize by choosing one of the four curricula listed above.

 The programme partners with world-class laboratories for internships (5 months each year) and is highly international in scope, with international recruiting, courses taught in English, and internship opportunities abroad.

-> IMaGHE includes two alternative, although interconnected, curricula devoted to life sciences from the molecule to the organism (Integrative PhysioPathology, IPP) or from the organism to the environment (Biodiversity and Environment, B&E).
-Both curricula address questions about biotic and abiotic interactions affecting the health of living organisms.
+> IMaGHE includes two alternative, although interconnected, curricula devoted to life sciences from the molecule to the organism for IPP or from the organism to the environment for B&E. Both curricula address questions about biotic and abiotic interactions affecting the health of living organisms.
 IMaGHE Master’s 1 and 2 programmes allow early involvement in a research (or R&D) project by backing fundamental learning with the context and practice of the internship.

 IMaGHE Master 1 year (first semester) includes a common core providing mandatory training in career skills (foreign languages, scientific communication, statistics, resume- or grant-writing, ethics, etc.) in addition to “commitment” courses preparing for the choice of future teaching units.

 Career skills are reinforced in the IMaGHE Master 2 year for languages, environmental law, advanced statistics and preparation to position- or PhD search, for instance.

 The Master 2 year provides more specialization with teaching units organized by research seminars.
 The IPP curriculum offers major courses in “Pathology of the nervous system”, “Infectiology” and “Normal cell, cancer and therapy”.
 The B&E curriculum specifies concepts inherent in the conservation, evolution, ecosystem services or ecology of coral reefs.